scylladb/scylladb/docs/design-notes/redis.md

 ### 5.4 Time to Live (TTL)

-In Redis, the TTL is only specified to entrie key-value pair.
+In Redis, the TTL is only specified to entry key-value pair.
 Scylla has compaction mechanism to remove expired data.
 We can set the TTL the partition for the given partition key.
 We also can rewrite the  partition with new TTL value.

-The partition ( stores the key-value pair of Redis strucutres) will be deleted eventually, when the associated TTL is older than current timestamp.
+The partition ( stores the key-value pair of Redis structures) will be deleted eventually, when the associated TTL is older than current timestamp.